-Tree Topping Works in the Castle Gardens
+Tree Topping Works In The Castle Gardens

-The Forestry Section, working in collaboration with Crown Estates, will carry out tree topping works on two trees at the Castle Gardens from Sunday 1 October 2023 to Wednesday 4 October 2023.
+The Forestry Section would like to advise the public that due to a mechanical issue, the scheduled tree topping works on two trees at the Castle Gardens has been postponed until tomorrow, Tuesday 3 October 2023.

+The tree topping works will therefore take place between Tuesday, 3 October, and Wednesday, 4 October 2023.

-These trees are currently overhanging the main entrance to the Castle Gardens and extends outwards into the street.
+These trees are currently overhanging the main entrance to the Castle Gardens and extend outwards into the street.

 In order to safely carry out the works and minimise risk to pedestrian and vehicular traffic in the area, the Highway Authority has given approval for the following road and parking space closures to occur: